 An away defeat followed for Sir Alex Ferguson's side but they swung the title race in their favour when 17-year-old debutant Federico Macheda curled in a brilliant late winner as they rallied to beat Aston Villa 3-2 in April.
 The Italian's intervention put them one point clear of Liverpool with a match in hand.

 Liverpool's title hopes then suffered a decisive blow as Arsenal winger Andrey Arshavin scored all four goals for the Gunners in a 4-4 draw at Anfield.
-Manchester United dropped only two points in the remainder of the campaign as they surged towards their third consecutive Premier League trophy with one match to spare.
+Man Utd dropped only two points in the remainder of the campaign as they surged towards their third consecutive Premier League trophy with one match to spare.

-Hull City were beaten by champions Manchester United, but Newcastle could not capitalise as Damien Duff's own goal consigned them to defeat at Aston Villa.
+Hull City were beaten by champions Man Utd, but Newcastle could not capitalise as Damien Duff's own goal consigned them to defeat at Aston Villa.
 This ended the Magpies' 16-year stay in the Premier League.
 West Bromwich Albion and Middlesbrough joined Newcastle in the Championship.

-In the UEFA Champions League, three of the semi-finalists - Manchester United, Arsenal and Chelsea - were English but Barcelona eventually lifted the trophy after beating United 2-0 in the final.
+In the UEFA Champions League, three of the semi-finalists - Man Utd, Arsenal and Chelsea - were English but Barcelona eventually lifted the trophy after beating United 2-0 in the final.

-Under the guidance of interim manager Guus Hiddink following Scolari's departure, Chelsea lifted the FA Cup, while Spurs, who recovered from their poor start to finish eighth in the PL, were triumphant in the League Cup final.
+With Guus Hiddink placed in temporary charge following Scolari's departure, Chelsea went on to lift the FA Cup after edging past Everton, while Spurs, who recovered from their poor start to finish eighth, were beaten by Man Utd 4-1 on penalties in the League Cup final.